semohr/quart-vite-template/README.md

 # Quart & Vite template

-An opinionated template for building web applications with [Vite](https://vitejs.dev/) and hosting them with [Quart](https://github.com/pallets/quart).

 This template is designed to provide a starting point for building web applications with Vite and Quart.
 It includes a basic project structure, configuration, and example code to help you get started.

 ```sh